predict-idlab/seriesdistancematrix/README.md

 the distance matrix for the time series.
 - You select *consumers* to handle the output of generators, some consumers work on a single output, some can work on multiple outputs.
-The main goal of consumers is to keep track of relevant info in the distance matrix, without having to keep it fully in memory.
+The main goal of consumers is to keep track of relevant info in the distance matrix in an efficient way.
 - You create a *calculator* and specify how much of the data you want processed, when completed, output is available in the consumers.